tighten/mise/README.md

 cd money-maker
 ```

-Then you can use Mise to apply presets:
+Then you can use Mise to apply recipes:

 ```bash
 mise apply preset1 preset2 preset3